CIQTEK EPR

 About CIQTEK

-CIQTEK is the global developer & manufacturer of high-precision scientific instruments.
-Our main business includes Electron Microscopes (SEM/FIB, TEM), Electron Paramagnetic Resonance (Electron Spin Resonance), Scanning NV Microscopes, and BET Surface Area & Pore Analyzer.
+CIQTEK is the global developer & manufacturer of high-value scientific instruments.
+Our main business includes Electron Microscopes (SEM/FIB, TEM), Nuclear Magnetic Resonance (NMR) Spectrometer, Electron Paramagnetic Resonance (Electron Spin Resonance) Spectrometer, and BET Surface Area & Pore Analyzer.

 • 0+